 Recent designs for opera and ballet include new costume designs for La Bohème (Santa Fe Opera); sets and costume designs for Turandot (Helikon Opera, Moscow), Shawnadithit, Rocking Horse Winner, and The Shadow (Tapestry New Opera), Macbeth (Minnesota Opera), Hansel and Gretel, Carmen and The Tales of Hoffman (Edmonton Opera), Simon Boccanegra and Maria Stuarda (Pacific Opera Victoria), The Lighthouse (Boston Lyric Opera), Bremen Town Musicians, Second Nature, The Magic Victrola (Canadian Opera Company- Opera for Young Audiences), Marilyn Forever (Aventa Ensemble), Pélleas et Mélisande, Turn of the Screw, La Bohéme (Against the Grain), and sets and costumes for Sleeping Beauty (Ballet Jörgen).

-She is a graduate of Ryerson Theatre School (technical production), and completed her M.A. in Scenography at Central Saint Martins College of Art and Design (U.K.) and the Hogeschool voor de Kunsten (Utrecht, the Netherlands).
+She is a graduate of Ryerson Theatre School (technical production), and completed her M.A. in Scenography at Central Saint Martins College of Art and Design (U.K.) and the Hogeschool voor de Kunsten (Utrecht, the Netherlands), and the Lincoln Center Theater Director’s Lab.

 Camellia has received six Dora Mavor Moor Awards (Toronto), a Sterling Award (Edmonton), a Chalmers Award Grant, shared the 2006 Siminovitch Protégé Prize, was a member of the Third Prize team at the 2011 European Opera Directing Prize, and most recently received the 2016 Virginia and Myrtle Cooper Award for Costume Design.
 In 2018, she was shortlisted for the Siminovitch Prize for Excellence in Theatre for Design.

-Upcoming plans include set and costume designs for Man and Superman (The Shaw Festival), set and costume designs for Jacqueline (Tapestry New Opera), set designs for Treemonisha (Volcano, Stanford, San Fransisco Opera, Washington National Opera, Southbank Centre), set designs for Rigoletto (Edmonton Opera) and set and costume designs for Candide (Edmonton Opera), and a new production of The Mahabharata (Why Not Theatre/The Shaw Festival).
+Upcoming plans include set and costume designs for Assassins (The Shaw Festival), and a new creation production of The Mahabharata (Why Not Theatre/The Shaw Festival), set and costume designs for Jacqueline (Tapestry New Opera), and set designs for Treemonisha (Volcano, Stanford, San Fransisco Opera, Washington National Opera).